The Sacrament of Matrimony

 • Initial Meeting with Priest

 Couples planning to marry should call the church office to schedule an appointment with Fr.
-Hank or Fr.
+Guillermo or Fr.
 Ramundo at least 9-12 months prior to the planned wedding date.

 • Counseling Sessions